-The Giving First program donates 50% of the non-pledge offering each month to a charitable organization that we feel is consistent with Unitarian Universalist principles and First Parish Arlington’s mission to challenge the excesses and injustices of our time.
-The program began in November 2009, and First Parish has donated well over $80,000 to more than 50 organizations.
+The Giving First program donates 50% of the non-pledge offering each month to a charitable organization that we feel is consistent with Unitarian Universalist principles.
+The program began in November 2009, and First Parish has donated well over $130,000 to more than 70 organizations.